hn303/CamLandEc-RM03/supervision3-exercises.md

 > [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hn303/CamLandEc-RM03/blob/master/supervision3-v3.ipynb)

 # 3. Visualizaton of geo-tagged tweets
-Geo-location is another important feature of social media.
-Location of social media can be used in mobility pattern identification, sentiment detection, emergency management and so on.
-In emergency management, social media data can be used as crowdsourcing tool to collect real-time information in different effected areas.
-In this section, we will use tweets with geotagged location to identified the effected areas may suffer flood or storms in the early spring 2020.
+With geotagged location, social media can be used in mobility pattern identification, sentiment detection, emergency management and so on.
+In emergency management, social media paltform like Twitter can be used as crowdsourcing tool to collect real-time information in different effected areas.
+In this section, we will use geotagged tweets to identified the effected areas may suffer flood or storms in the early spring 2020.
-Because of the limted time of supervision, we will use pre-collected data (data collected in a week) to demonstrate how to process and visualize geo-location of tweets.
+Because of the limted time of supervision, we will use pre-collected data (data was collected in last week) to demonstrate how to process and visualize geo-location of tweets.

 ### QGIS Project Setup (5 mins)

-1. It is suggested to create a folder and name it as `rm03_YourCRSid_sup3`, at your prefered directory on your disk.
+Before using QGIS, we need to setup a QGIS project.
+It is suggested to create a folder and name it as `rm03_YourCRSid_sup3`, at your prefered directory on your disk.
 This folder will be the working directory for the assignment and supervision.

-2. In the menu bar, Click `Project` > `New` to create a new QGIS project.
+1. In the menu bar, Click `Project` > `New` to create a new QGIS project.
-3. Go to `Project` > `Save As` and save as `supervision3.QGZ` to the working directory.
+2. Go to `Project` > `Save As` and save as `supervision3.QGZ` to the working directory.
-4. Go to `Project` >  `Properties` and open the `Project Properties` window.
+3. Go to `Project` >  `Properties` and open the `Project Properties` window.
     - `General` tab: in the general settings, set your working directory as `Project Home`, change the unit for distance measurement you prefer and also display coordinates units.
     - `Metadata` tab: It is suggested to input title, author, creation date and a short abstract in the identification tab.
     - `CRS` tab: this tab provides Coordinate Reference System (CRS) setting for the project file.
 Here, we choose the projected coordinate system, `OSGB 1936/British National Grid EPSG:27700`.
 Be aware that CRS setting in the `Project Properties` is just for the project (called `Data Frame setting` in ArcGIS).
 CRS setting for layers will be introduced later.<br>